rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 impl MyNumType: Num { }
 ```

-Then the constrained trait may be used in additional trait or type parameter constraints in place of its supertraits.
+Then the constrained trait may be used in type parameter constraints in place of its supertraits.

 ```
 fn calculate<T: Num>(val1: T, val2: T, val3: T) -> T {